NCAR/PyReshaper/docs/source/manual.rst

 Generating the API Documentation
 --------------------------------

-If you are a developer, you may find the Doxygen-generated API documentation helpful in understanding the design and functionality of the PyReshaper code.
+If you are a developer, you may find the Sphinx API documentation helpful in understanding the design and functionality of the PyReshaper code.
 To generate this documentation, you must have Sphinx available and installed.
 If you do, the API documentation can be easily generated with the following command from the ``docs`` directory.

 ::